5.jpg

 • Keep your temper and always be polite.
 Ask for your creditor's help, rather than telling them what to do.

-• If you feel the collector is harassing you, report them to your local Debtors Assistance Branch - Department of the Attorney General.
+• If you feel the collector is harassing you, report them to your local authority.

 NEVER MAIL CASH.